gblackard-gvtx/gblackard-gvtx/README.md

         }
         self.projects = {
-            "Clint": "A tool for Twitch streamers to clip and mint livestream footage as NFTs on the Rarible Platform.", "DealsBot": "A tool that aggregates sale items from retailers into a single platform for ease of access by consumers."
+            "Clint": "A tool for Twitch streamers to clip and mint livestream footage as NFTs on the Rarible Platform.", "DealsBot": "A tool that aggregates sale items from retailers into a single platform for ease of access" }
-        }
 ```